How Long Does Xanax Stay in Your System?

 Xanax addiction treatment

-Xanax is one of the most popular forms of anxiety medication prescribed in America today.
+Xanax is one of the most common anxiety medications prescribed in America today.
 It also holds a high potential for abuse, dependence, and addiction.

 If you or someone you care about is abusing Xanax and may have developed a dependence on the medication, it is important to seek out professional treatment before addiction occurs.